ulsidae/test/README.md

-# test
+# Glad 2 see U here.

-an Unwinnable game  -by design
+It's a simple test just using binary search